Dina-Rabe/URL2PDF/README.md

-# Image to PDF Converter
+# URL to PDF Converter

 This Python script converts images from a given URL into a PDF document.
 It fetches the HTML content from the URL, extracts the image elements, and generates a PDF file containing the images along with their alt text.